 Through the generosity of the Humanities Without Walls grant, we are pleased to offer fellowships to graduate students who are currently completing dissertations.
 During each year of the HWW grant, we will award one fellowship to a student at Michigan State University and one to a student at Pennsylvania State University.
 The first of these fellowship was awarded for dissertation work in Fall 2017 to Jorge Felipe Gonzalez (MSU) and Romy Opperman (PSU).
-The second fellowships will be awarded for the Summer 2018 term.
+The second fellowships were awarded to Elizabeth Tuttle (PSU) and Katie Greulich (MSU) for the Summer 2018 term.
 Please see below for more information about these promising scholars.

 In her dissertation, “Activism for Others”: French Feminist and Anti-Imperialist Pamphletary Culture, 1914-1939, Elizabeth explores the political pamphlet’s role in interwar French activism.
 In four case studies on interwar pamphletary activism, Elizabeth also questions the political and ethical stakes surrounding what she calls “activism for others,” defined here as the practice of advocating for the civil and social rights of individuals outside of one’s own gender, race, and/or social class.
 While this practice did not originate during the 1920s and 30s, the social instability and increased cross-cultural encounters generated by World War One led to an increase in demands for the political enfranchisement of women and colonial subjects, demands often expressed in political pamphlets written by men and women on behalf of groups to which they did not belong.